Duration

 Horse Trekking

 Day 3.
 Mongolia is the land of the horse, and there is no better way to explore this country than in the saddle.
 Our nomadic host will meet us at our Ger camp and join us on the roughly 20km ride to the Red Falls—Mongolia’s largest waterfall by volume.
 Our route takes us along the south side of the Orkhon River valley.
-This flat plain is broken up by formations of volcanic rock and scatterings of Siberian Larch starting to turn from green to a bright yellow colour.
+This flat plain is broken up by formations of volcanic rock and scatterings of Siberian Larch starting to turn from green to a bright golden yellow.
 Today’s ride is shorter than the following days to get you accustomed to your horse and to give us extra time to explore the Red Falls.
 The waterfall is 24 meters high and 10 meters wide at full flow.
 The waterfall on its own is very impressive, but the river has also carved a deep gorge into the landscape that is accessible by a steep path.
-The gorge shelters many trees and wildflower meadows, making it a great place to go for a walk and explore before we go to our Ger camp a short walk from the waterfall.
+The gorge shelters many trees and wildflower meadows, making it a great place to go for a walk and explore before we go to our ger camp, a short walk from the waterfall.

 Hot Springs and Hustai Nature Reserve